The Connected Laboratory: A New Approach to Laboratory Billing Services

 It’s a common problem for all providers, not just laboratories that rarely interact with patients.
 In fact, across the US, an estimated 35 percent of insurance claims are denied annually due to missing or inaccurate patient data.

-Bridging the Laboratory Billing System Gap Between LIS and RCM
+Laboratory Medical Billing Solutions that Bridge the Gap Between LIS and RCM Systems

 Still, in its early stages, a much-needed paradigm shift within the laboratory industry has begun.
 The old and disconnected back-end billing process is being replaced with a new connected one that enables labs to begin the billing cycle as the order is received.
 This new laboratory billing system model is supported by innovative tools that optimize cash collection and protect laboratories from reimbursement cuts, fast-changing payer requirements, growing patient responsibility for healthcare costs, and other external threats.